Chemung River: Description

 The Chemung River is formed near Painted Post in Steuben County, just west of Corning by the confluence of the Tioga River and Cohocton rivers.
 It flows generally east-southeast through Corning, Big Flats, Elmira, and Waverly.
 It crosses into northern Pennsylvania before joining the Susquehanna River approximately 2 mi south of Sayre.

 The name of the river comes from a Lenape word meaning "at the horn" composed of the root chemu 'horn' and the suffix -ng meaning 'at/on'.
 Another possible etymology is "big horn", possibly dating from the discovery of large mammoth tusks in the river bed.

 Most of the valley is cut into Devonian age shale, sandstone, and limestone.
 The hilltops are rounded by glaciation.
 The tributaries, particularly the Cohocton River, have captured some of the former Genesee River drainage, due to terminal moraines that filled some valley areas and diverted streams.

-New York State Route 17 follows the valley of the river for much of its course.
+New York State Route 17 / Interstate 86 follows the valley of the river for much of its course.